 The next step is to slowly remove the disc from the mixture.
 To prevent the design from being damaged or the dye from going to an unwanted area, remove it with care.

-Clean the disc by rinsing it with tap water to remove the shaving cream mixture out of the disc and see the design which has been transferred to the disc during this time.
+Clean the disc by rinsing it with tap water to remove the shaving cream mixture and reveal the design that has been transferred onto the disc during this process.

 As the saying goes, practice always makes perfect.
 Makes sense right?
 This is the same in learning how to dye disc golf discs on your own.
 There is no other disc golf dye recipe than to always practice and learn from different resources and keep improving your dyeing skills.
 The more you do it, the more you will improve with your designing and artistry in dyeing a disc golf disc.